GSON: A Group-based Social Navigation Framework with Large Multimodal Model: Introduction

+To systematically address these challenges, we propose \name{} that combines the strengths of Large Multimodal Models (LMMs) with a robust navigation system.
+Our key insight is to utilize the visual understanding ability of the Large Multimodal Model (LMM) to enable zero-shot reasoning of social groups.
+The LMM serves as an auxiliary to our perception pipeline, which supports reliable detection and tracking, to enhance the estimation of social groups.
+Our design utilizes LMMs only for low-frequency semantic understanding, while high-frequency tracking and planning are handled without querying large models, leading to a more practical sense.
+In addition, we adapted a mid-level planner as a bridge between global path planning and local motion planning, enabling a balance between global awareness of social interactions and reactive responsiveness.

-Overall, we develop a group-based social navigation framework \textit{(GSON)} to address both the perception and planning issues in social navigation tasks.
-We conducted intensive experiments both in simulation and real world with several daily social interaction scenarios.
-Comparative experiments indicate that GSON outperforms all baseline methods in terms of minimizing perturbations to the social structure.
+Overall, we develop a group-based social navigation framework \name{} that can identify and exploit contextual social interactions.
+We conduct extensive experiments with several daily social interaction scenarios in the real world.
+Comparative experiments indicate that \name{} outperforms all baseline methods in terms of minimizing perturbations to the social group.

-\subsection{Related Work}
+\section{Related Work}